shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/query-nft-data-with-openzeppelin-subgraphs.md

 }
 ```

-To retrieve the NFT purchases, run the below query:
+To retrieve the NFT purchases, we shall use the `transactions` entity (along with its `id` field).
+Run the below query:

 ```graphql
 {